junuxyz/junuxyz.github.io/content/posts/what-i-like-what-i-dislike-what-i-want-to-be.md

 2. **Exciting life**

 	Why?
 	- I want to have reason to do something.
 A reason to wake up everyday.
-Not only because of responsibility but just the excitement of what I'm doing or what situation I am.
+Not only because of responsibility but just the excitement of what I'm doing or what situation I am in.
 I often forget but if we just try to change our perspective, life can be an exciting adventure.

 <br>